akeonimartin/prompts/rules_prompt_architecture.md

 # Summary

-A well-formed prompt:

-* States one clear objective
-* Ensures the task is possible
-* Uses constraints that actually matter
-* Sets scope and level when needed
-* Prevents ambiguity and drift
-* Makes completion and failure identifiable

-Clarity increases as complexity increases.
-Explicitness should always be proportionate to risk.
+A well-formed prompt states one clear objective, ensures that the task is actually possible, and uses constraints that meaningfully shape the outcome rather than decorate it.
+When necessary, it defines the scope of the task and clarifies the level of analysis, preventing ambiguity or drift into adjacent but unintended responses.
+It also makes both completion and failure structurally identifiable.
+As tasks become more complex, clarity must increase accordingly, and explicitness should always be proportionate to the risk of misinterpretation.